Wilhelm Molterer

-Wilhelm Molterer (born 14 May 1955 in Steyr) is an Austrian politician who currently serves as the Managing Director of the European Fund for Strategic Investments (EFSI).
-Between 2011 and 2015 he was the Vice-President and member of the Management Committee of the European Investment Bank (EIB).
+Wilhelm Molterer (born 14 May 1955) is an Austrian politician, who currently serves as the managing director of the European Fund for Strategic Investments (EFSI).
+Between 2011 and 2015 he was the vice-president and member of the Management Committee of the European Investment Bank (EIB).
 Before joining the EIB, he was Member of the Austrian Parliament.
 He has been Vice Chancellor and Finance Minister of Austria and chairman of the conservative Austrian People's Party.

 Early life and education

 Molterer's birth name is Kletzmayr.
 He was born in Steyr, Upper Austria, on 14 May 1955.
 He grew up in the Upper Austrian town of Sierning, and was raised by his aunt and her husband, Josef Molterer, who adopted him at the age of 14 years.
 He attended the College of Agriculture in Sankt Florian, graduated in 1974.
 He received a master's degree in Social Economics from the Johannes Kepler University Linz in 1981.